We independently select featured hotels and may earn a commission if you book through the links below.

 Clients booked in

-Nights spent (Client + My STays)
+Nights spent (Client + My Stays)

-When you book through me, you’ll receive exclusive Crown Club perks that combine Virtuoso benefits with additional privileges only offered by select agencies.
-These apply at the main resort and are even more elevated at Shore House and Beach Village.
+My clients receive Crown Club perks that combine Virtuoso benefits with additional privileges available only through select agencies.
+These apply at the main resort and are further enhanced at Shore House and Beach Village.
+Directions for booking Shore House and Beach Village are provided later in this article.

 *When searching rates on Virtuoso, do not input children ages 17 and under as they will be priced as adults.
 I’m notified when you book and will add them when I contact you about your reservation.
 You’ll get an email confirmation from Virtuoso first.
 After the hotel adds our Crown Club benefits, you’ll get another reconfirmation from Hilton.